twilio/twilio-go/rest/verify/v2/docs/DefaultApi.md

 **PushFcmCredentialSid** | **string** | Optional configuration for the Push factors.
 Set the FCM Credential for this service.
 This will allow to send push notifications to Android devices.
 See [Credential Resource](https://www.twilio.com/docs/notify/api/credential-resource)
 **PushIncludeDate** | **bool** | Optional configuration for the Push factors.
 If true, include the date in the Challenge&#39;s reponse.
 Otherwise, the date is omitted from the response.
 See [Challenge](https://www.twilio.com/docs/verify/api/challenge) resource’s details parameter for more info.
 Default: true
 **SkipSmsToLandlines** | **bool** | Whether to skip sending SMS verifications to landlines.
 Requires &#x60;lookup_enabled&#x60;.
-**TotpCodeLength** | **int32** | Optional configuration for the TOTP factors.
+**TotpCodeLength** | **int** | Optional configuration for the TOTP factors.
 Number of digits for generated TOTP codes.
 Must be between 3 and 8, inclusive.
 Defaults to 6
 **TotpIssuer** | **string** | Optional configuration for the TOTP factors.
 Set TOTP Issuer for this service.
 This will allow to configure the issuer of the TOTP URI.
 Defaults to the service friendly name if not provided.
-**TotpSkew** | **int32** | Optional configuration for the TOTP factors.
+**TotpSkew** | **int** | Optional configuration for the TOTP factors.
 The number of time-steps, past and future, that are valid for validation of TOTP codes.
 Must be between 0 and 2, inclusive.
 Defaults to 1
-**TotpTimeStep** | **int32** | Optional configuration for the TOTP factors.
+**TotpTimeStep** | **int** | Optional configuration for the TOTP factors.
 Defines how often, in seconds, are TOTP codes generated. i.e, a new TOTP code is generated every time_step seconds.
 Must be between 20 and 60 seconds, inclusive.
 Defaults to 30 seconds
 **TtsName** | **string** | The name of an alternative text-to-speech service to use in phone calls.
 Applies only to TTS languages.

 ### Return type